 Data

-Scan cars with automated license plate recognition drive around the city to recognise license plates of parked cars.
-The data processed by the scan cars are the scanned images of number plates, along with the location of the car and time stamp data.
-If parking fees have been paid, the data is anonymised after 48 hours (license plate images and surrounding photos are deleted; the license plate is removed from the metadata).
-If no parking fee has been paid, data is kept for as long as necessary for objection and appeal.
+Scanning vehicles equipped with automated number plate recognition drive through the city to recognise the number plates of parked cars.
+The data processed by the scanning vehicles consists of scanned images of number plates, together with the vehicle’s location and timestamp information.
+Once the parking fee has been paid, the data is anonymised after 48 hours (number plate photos and surrounding area photos are deleted; the number plate is removed from the metadata).
+If no parking fee has been paid, the data is retained for as long as necessary to allow for objections and appeals.

 National Parking Register (NPR)

-The National Parking Register is a national database recording all current parking entitlements of license plates.
+The National Parking Register is a national database in which all current parking entitlements for number plates are recorded.
 The register is managed by the RDW.
-The data is collected from parking meters and parking apps of municipal and commercial parking companies, parking providers and enforcers.
-Data on parking rights are kept in the register for 13 weeks after the parking right ends (accessible only to authorised personnel).
-Registry data is used to check whether someone is allowed to park somewhere.
+The data is collected from parking meters and parking apps operated by local authority and commercial parking companies, parking providers and enforcement officers.
+Data on parking entitlements are retained in the register for up to 13 weeks after the end of the parking entitlement (accessible only to authorised staff).
+The data from the register are used to check whether someone is permitted to park in a particular location.

 Technical design